On the Gauge Invariance of Secondary Gravitational Waves: Acknowledgments

-{\bf \em Acknowledgment.} This work has been supported by the National Key Research and Development Program of China (No. 2023YFC2206704).
-C.~Y. acknowledges financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587.
+This work has been supported by the National Key Research and Development Program of China (Grant No.~2023YFC2206704).
+We are grateful to Xuan Ye and Xuefeng Feng for valuable discussions.
+CY acknowledges financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587.
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101007855 and No 101131233.
-YL thanks SIMIS for support, and Xuan Ye and Xuefeng Feng for discussion.
-ZCC is supported by the National Natural Science Foundation of China under Grant No.~12405056 and the innovative research group of Hunan Province under Grant No.~2024JJ1006.
+YL thanks SIMIS for support.
+ZCC is supported by the National Natural Science Foundation of China under Grant No.~12405056, the Natural Science Foundation of Hunan Province under Grant No.~2025JJ40006, and the Innovative Research Group of Hunan Province under Grant No.~2024JJ1006.
 LL is supported by the National Natural Science Foundation of China Grant under Grant No. 12433001.